JitenShahani/RequestValidationInMinimalAPIs/README.md

 ### Minimal APIs
 To see minimal APIs in action, navigate to the various endpoints defined in the application.
 The minimal APIs provide a simple and efficient way to create HTTP endpoints.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE.txt) file for more details.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue to discuss any changes or improvements.